haskell-servant/servant/doc/examples.md

 - **[custom-monad](https://github.com/themoritz/diener)**:

         A custom monad that can replace `IO` in servant applications.
-It adds among other things logging functionality and a reader (for database conncetions).
+It adds among other things logging functionality and a reader monad (for database connections).
         A full usage example of servant/diener is also provided.